 What is a typical tampon actually made of?

 How much can I save by incorporating zero-waste care?

 Which zero-waste brands would we recommend?

-Katie explains in the video her experience so far using the Saalt cup as a zero waste option.
+Katie explains in the video below that her experience so far using the Saalt cup as a zero waste option.
 She said the company did an awesome job teaching her how to use it via packaging instructions and videos on their website.
 She ordered it online for $29 and even received 10% off her order using the email promo listed here from their site.

 We haven’t tried these Thinx period underwear yet but we love the idea for the end of your flow when it’s super light.
 Think about how much cotton is wasted toward the end having to replace your tampon every couple of hours to avoid TSS risks?
 While not much is being absorbed?
 The Thinx website in general has so many great resources for women and education on a wide array of feminine topics.

 If you’re wondering, it’s exactly as it looks.
 This zero-waste period underwear technology totally absorbs your period.
 And you can easily wash them.

 These reusable pads from Rael are organic cotton and are machine washable.

 We figured period pain also buckets under “feminine care.”
 It comes alongside of it, right?
 I stopped taking birth control a little over a year ago due to some symptoms including anxiety, panic attacks, social anxiety, etc. Plain and simple, I wasn’t feeling myself.